What is a one-name study?

 BMD (since 1837); 1841 – 1911 Census (E&W); parish baptism and burial records and probate records (where they exist).
 I also have photographs, newspaper extracts and other miscellania.

 All of this will be reviewed and included in the one-name study.
-The 1851, 1861 and 1881 UK Census have been analysed for gender, age, residence (with maps), place of birth and occupation.
-Although not all added to this site yet.
-The analysis of the 1871 census is underway.
+The 1851, 1861, 1871 and 1881 UK Census have been analysed for gender, age, residence (with maps), place of birth and occupation.
 I am also reviewing trends between them.
+The 1939 Register has been similarly analysed.

 I have logged all post 1937 UK births on the database, and analysed trends.
 Marriages and deaths for this period are also being added.